Sean Sasser: After The Real World

 Sasser was a pastry chef at Ritz-Carlton hotel properties and head pastry chef at The Nines, a luxury hotel in Portland, Oregon.
 He moved to Washington, D.C. in 2012, where, as a pastry chef at a restaurant called RIS, he was praised by the Washington Blade for his homemade ice cream and sorbets.
 Sasser said of his work, "I want to serve desserts and pastries that people recognize and love to eat, but sometimes with an unexpected twist of surprise."

-In June 2013, Sasser married Michael Kaplan, whom he had dated off and on since the 1990s, and with whom he had moved in six years prior.
+In June 2013, Sasser married Michael Kaplan, whom he had dated on and off since the 1990s, and with whom he had been living with for six years prior.
 While living in the District, Sasser served as a board member of the AIDS Alliance for Children, Youth and Families.
 He was active in youth and mentoring organizations, and he and Kaplan served as foster parents to a 4-year-old girl.

 Death and legacy

 In July 2013, Sasser, who had been HIV-positive for 25 years, was also diagnosed with mesothelioma, a rare cancer of the lungs.
 Sasser had no known occupational exposure to asbestos, the primary cause of mesothelioma, though studies suggest that "chronic immunosuppression enhances susceptibility to mesothelioma."
 He died at his home on August 7, 2013, at the age of 44.
 In accordance with his wishes, his body was cremated, and his ashes spread upon places he had been or wished to visit.
 He is survived by his husband, Michael, mother, Patricia, and his sister, a dancer who lives in Detroit with her husband and daughter.

 Sasser's relationship with Zamora is credited with breaking a taboo against showing two men in a loving, stable relationship on television.
 Real World: Miami cast member Dan Renzi, himself openly gay, stated, "Long before Ellen or Will & Grace showcased gay people on TV living mainstream lives, and before the magic of protease inhibitor 'cocktails' turned HIV into a manageable disease, Sasser gave a brave face to both issues and brought those taboo topics to educate millions of young Americans."

 The Sean Sasser Memorial Endowment Fund at AIDS United was established in September 2013 to mobilize support for programs that improve the health outcomes for gay men of color.
 Sasser's widower, Michael Kaplan, is the CEO of AIDS United.

-In June 2020, Sasser's name was added to the names of American "pioneers, trailblazers, and heroes" on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn, the first U.S. national monument dedicated to LGBTQ rights and history.
+In 2013, Sasser's name was inscribed at the National AIDS Memorial Grove in San Francisco.
+In June 2020, his name was added to the names of American "pioneers, trailblazers, and heroes" on the National LGBTQ Wall of Honor within the Stonewall National Monument in New York City.